ibm-cloud-docs/virtualization/set-and-mount-iscsi-node-xenserver-shared-storage.md

 ---
 copyright:
   years: 2014, 2018
-lastupdated: "2018-05-18"
+lastupdated: "2018-11-15"
 ---
 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

 # Setting up and mounting an iSCSI node in XenServer Shared Storage

 Shared Storage is a storage repository (SR) that is any form of storage that can be used by XenServer.
-There are two categories of SRs: shared and non-shared.
+You can chose from two categories of SRs: shared and non-shared.
 A shared SR allows multiple nodes to share a storage location from the same pool. {{site.data.keyword.cloud}} supports two options of SRs, NFS, and LVMoiSCSI (LVM over iSCSI).

 You need to install an NFS server and manage it from another customer system or by using am {{site.data.keyword.cloud_notm}} QuantaStor server.
 Follow these steps to mount the NFS repository in XenCenter: